teksi/wastewater/datamodel/scripts/migration_2024/README.md

   columns, is preserved,
 * the result is upgraded to the **latest TEKSI wastewater version** and ready for future upgrades with pum,
+* every object is counted before and after: the tool **aborts if any object would disappear** during the migration,
 * at the end, a summary shows any remaining difference between your migrated database and a brand-new installation (normally: none).